MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/Diagram.PNG)

 ## Dataset
-As you probably have guessed from the project title we will be working with the "Titanic Dataset" which is already a classical dataset to learn Machine Learning
+As you probably have guessed from the project title we will be working with the "Titanic Dataset" which is already a classical dataset to learn Machine Learning.

 ### Overview
 This data is an open source set which is available online through the "OpenML" Organization ( https://www.openml.org/ )